 In addition to courses in studio art, students in this program complete classes in art criticism and art history, along with having the option of choosing a minor area of study.
 A fundamental drawing class is required; students then complete 24 hours in their chosen studio discipline.
 Advanced classes include intermediate, life and perspective drawing, rendering and sketching, graphic communications, illustration and advanced drawing.

 Students in this program complete classes in design theory, history, practice and methods.
-After completing at least 27 hours of fundamental and mid-level classes, graphic communications majors take part in a portfolio review for admittance to the next semester.
+After completing at least 27 hours of fundamental and mid-level classes, fine arts majors take part in a portfolio review for admittance to the next semester.
 Required classes in this program include drawing, graphic communications, color and design principles.
 Graphic design software, book art and perspective drawing are also recommended.

-Master of Fine Arts in Studio Art - Graphic Communications Concentration
+Master of Fine Arts in Studio Art - Graphic Design Concentration

 Other School Options